sunnabj/BokamarkadurApp/README.md

 ### ViewBookActivity ###

 * Shows all information about a particular book.
-It is possible to push a button to request/offer the book, which sends a sms to the user that added the book.
+It is possible to push a button to request/offer the book, which sends a text message to the user that added the book.
 This function is still in progress.

 ### LoginActivity ###